Painting “Het Kunstuur” with Light for an Hour

 The mood shifts from a cool, contemporary art space to a darker, more colourful, funky vibe creating a totally different context for imbibing the art.
 It’s a nice playful surprise element that pops out at the end of an already interesting journey.

-PWL’s lighting scheme for the reception area lighting utilises AEG TLR05 LED pendant lights and Iguzzini wall washers.
+PWL’s lighting scheme for the reception area lighting utilizes AEG TLR05 LED pendant lights and Iguzzini wall washers.

 The lighting intensity is adjusted to the time of the day following an external light sensor.
 Visitors arrive in the reception zone, are issued with their headsets and audio players provided by guideID and wait for their allotted timeslot to start the 1-hour tour.